Iraqi forces make fresh gains from Kurds

-Kirkuk: Iraqi forces seize largest oil fields near disputed city
+Kirkuk: Iraqi forces seize largest oilfields near city

-Iraqi government forces have taken control of the two largest oil fields near the disputed city of Kirkuk after Kurdish forces left the area.
+Iraqi government forces have taken control of the two largest oilfields near the disputed city of Kirkuk after Kurdish forces left the area.

-A string of oilfields - vital to the Kurdish economy - have been taken by Iraqi troops since Monday.
+The actions come three weeks after a Kurdish referendum on independence, which was declared illegitimate by the central Iraqi government.

-Troops have taken over sites, including Kirkuk city, in the wake of a Kurdish referendum on independence declared illegitimate by the central government.
+Voters in the Kurdish autonomous region and Kurdish-held areas overwhelmingly backed secession.

-Iraqi troops are also preparing to take control of the Khanaqin area, where a small oil field is located, security sources were quoted by Reuters news agency as saying.
+On Tuesday, Kurdish leader Massoud Barzani released a statement calling for peace and pledging to keep working towards independence.

 - Kirkuk residents stuck in the middle